The Tube (1982 TV series): Format

+Production

 The main presenters were supported, for the first two series, by five newcomers who were picked following a nationally advertised competition: these were Muriel Gray, Gary James, Nick Laird-Clowes, Michel Cremona and Mike Everitt.
 The supporting presenters took turns to co-present.
 Sheffield-born comedian Mark Hurst was also present during the first two series delivering comic monologues in the guise of performance poet Mark Miwurdz.
 Yates was absent throughout the second series as she was on maternity leave, and was replaced by Leslie Ash.
 Ash, however, was hospitalised before the second episode, and was replaced by Tony Fletcher.
 When Ash returned, Fletcher was also retained for the remainder of the second series, but both left on Yates' return.